alexec/www.alexecollins.com/source/2015-11-28-developing-with-docker-proxy-container.html.md

 <html>Hello Foo!</html>
 ~~~

-Repeat this for a directory named `bar`, but change the `index.html` to contain some different HTML (e.g. "Hello Bar!").
+Repeat this for a directory named `bar`, but change the `index.html` to have different HTML (e.g. "Hello Bar!").

-Create this `docker-compose.yml` file to your project root:
+Create this `docker-compose.yml` file in your project root:

 ~~~yml
 foo: